learn-co-curriculum/dsc-type-1-and-2-error/README.md

 You will be able to:

-* Explain why alpha = 0.05 is chosen as the cut-off point for rejecting the Null hypothesis in most scientific experiments
-* Simulate type I and type II errors with alpha control to observe the output of an experiment
+* Define Type I and Type II errors
+* Describe the relationship between alpha and Type I errors
-* Describe and differentiate between type I and type II errors
+* Differentiate how Type I and Type II errors relate to the p and z-value
-* Understand alpha and beta for representing false positive and false negative values

 ## Alpha and Type I Errors